On October 1, 2, and 3, #ShareYourPower by donating blood! Come see the EFS team in the UPM lobby on the ADV Campus to make your donation!

 Donating blood isn't rocket science!

 October is here, fall is in full swing, and with the All Saints’ Day school break, Halloween is just around the corner.
-To encourage as many people as possible to get involved both leading up to and during the All Saints’ Day break, the EFS teams are playing on the stereotypes associated with this holiday to show everyone that donating blood is a piece of cake.
+To encourage as many people as possible to get involved both leading up to and during the All Saints’ Day break, the EFS teams are playing on the stereotypes associated with this holiday to show as many people as possible that donating blood isn’t rocket science.

 1,000 blood donations are needed every day in Occitanie

 With school break approaching, they remind us that everyone’s participation is essential throughout October to meet the need for 1,000 blood donations every day in Occitanie.
-Don’t let your blood run cold for nothing: the rule is clear this October—donate or face a curse!
+Don’t let your blood run cold for nothing: the rule is clear for the month of October—one donation or one curse!
 Our friendly vampires are waiting to welcome your act of solidarity—with treats to boot.
-Non-donors, we invite you to take advantage of this spooky month to face your fear of needles: there’s no point in getting all worked up when you know this simple act saves lives.
-Don’t wait any longer! #ShareYourPower
+For those who haven’t donated yet, we invite you to take advantage of this spooky month to face your fear of needles: there’s no point in getting all worked up when you know this simple act saves lives.
+Don’t hesitate any longer! #ShareYourPower

 Who can donate?